 Tax benefits aside, the great thing about 529 plans is that they offer you the chance to invest your college savings and grow your money into an even larger sum.
 Imagine you decide to sock away $500 a month for college over a 10-year period in the bank.
 In today's interest rate environment, you'll get 1 percent back on your money each year for a total balance of $63,000, but that's not taking taxes into account.
 Remember, unlike the growth in your 529 plan, interest income is subject to taxes, so the reality is that your $63,000 in this scenario will be lower.

 However, if you save that same amount of money in a 529 and invest it, you might generate a 7 percent return over a 10-year period.
 And that would leave you with $83,000 free and clear of taxes, provided that total balance is used for higher education purposes.
-Given that in-state tuition, fees, and room and board cost an average of $20,700 for the 2017-2018 academic year, that $20,000 difference is huge.
+Given that average in-state tuition, fees, and room and board cost over $21,000 for the 2018-2019 academic year, that $20,000 difference is huge.

 Of course, you're not just limited to saving for college in a bank account versus a 529 plan.
 There are other options you might pursue that also allow for more aggressive growth on your money, such as a traditional brokerage account or even a Roth IRA.
 But these have their drawbacks, too.
 With a traditional brokerage account, your money isn't restricted — you can withdraw it for any purpose without penalty.
 However, you'll lose out on the tax break a 529 would otherwise give you.